-To explore the difference in generalization ability between different architectures, we removed the dependence of the data collection process on the model by comparing the models on an independent episodic replay buffer, generated by a standard model-free SAC trial.
-We maintained the temporal order of the episodes to preserve the non-stationary nature of the RL dynamics learning problem, since the model's training distribution depends on a changing behavior policy.
-By sequentially adding episodes to the model's training and holdout datasets, retraining the model, and testing on a fixed test split, we can isolate the generalization characteristics of the models while simulating the online nature of the data-collection process.
-The results of this experiment in the walker and humanoid tasks are presented in \cref{fig:dx_architecture_ablation}.
-We observe that an ensemble of simple fully-connected networks generalizes better than a single recurrent network of similar capacity.
+To explore the difference in generalization ability between different architectures, we removed the dependence of the data collection process on the dynamics model by comparing the architectures on an independent episodic replay buffer, generated by a standard model-free SAC trial.
+By sequentially adding episodes to the model's training and holdout datasets, retraining the model, and testing on a fixed test split, we isolated the generalization characteristics of the models while simulating the online nature of the RL data-collection process.
+The results of this experiment are presented in \cref{fig:dx_architecture_ablation}.
+An ensemble of MLPs generalizes better than a single recurrent network of similar capacity.
 We selected the recurrent network for its amenability to multistep value gradient backpropagation.
-While we also could certainly ensemble our recurrent networks, we were observe that a single model could obtain competitive results, and have chosen to emphasize that finding.
-Since deep ensembles trade additional compute for better generalization, SVG(H) would likely benefit from ensembling, especially if the method was being tuned for maximal data-efficiency.
-Interestingly, even though the single recurrent model overfits much more heavily to the training data, the asymptotic reward of our humanoid agent is significantly higher and qualitatively different than that reported in \citet{janner2019trust}.
-We found that running the public MBPO code produces an agent that simply collects the keep-alive bonus by standing stock-still.
-It is not clear how well a model \textit{needs} to generalize, since the short-horizon rollouts are typically initiated with states from the replay buffer, \ie the model's training data.
-Model-based RL theoretical results often start with an assumed bound on the model error and proceed to establish a bound on the resulting error in the infinite-horizon model value expansion \citep{luo2018algorithmic, janner2019trust}.
-Of course, such an assumption is unlikely to hold when the dynamics model is learned online.
-Our findings suggest that it may be better to avoid using model-generated transitions entirely when updating the critic, since value error introduced early in learning can propagate and accumulate as learning progresses \citep{farahmand2010error}.
+While we could ensemble our recurrent architecture, we observe that a single model obtains competitive results, and have chosen to prioritize simplicity.
+Interestingly, even though the single recurrent model overfits much more heavily to the training data, the asymptotic reward of our humanoid agent is significantly higher and qualitatively different than the agent in \citet{janner2019trust}.
+Hence it is not clear how well the model \textit{needs} to generalize, since short-horizon rollouts are typically initiated with states from the replay buffer (\ie the model's training data).